To be informed of the latest news

 This kind of analysis is also used to evaluated the quality of powders used in various fields (chemistry, pharmaceuticals, medical devices…) and to ensure that they comply with standards, most notability as part of additive manufacturing.

-These analyses are carried out using laser granulometry (wet or dry), sieving or sedimentation.
+These analysis are carried out using laser granulometry (wet or dry), sieving or sedimentation.

 Our solution : to study the particle size distribution of samples using laser granulometry